bobf/orchestration/README.md

 ## Entrypoint

-An [entrypoint](https://docs.docker.com/engine/reference/builder/#entrypoint) script for your application is provided which does the following:
+An [entrypoint](https://docs.docker.com/engine/reference/builder/#entrypoint) script for your application is provided at `orchestration/entrypoint.sh` which does the following:

 * Runs the `CMD` process as the same system user that launched the container (rather than the default `root` user);
 * Creates various required temporary directories and removes stale `pid` files;